128technology/docs/docs/config_reference_guide.md

 ---
-title: GUI Configuration Reference
+title: Configuration Element Reference
-sidebar_label: GUI Configuration Reference
+sidebar_label: Configuration Element Reference
-description: 'Formerly the Configuration Element Reference.'
 ---
-This section is a reference guide for the elements of the GUI.
+This section is a reference guide for the elements of the User Interface.

 ## access-control